-The scenes during the opening credits where Barbarella seems to float around her spaceship were filmed by having Jane Fonda lie on a huge piece of plexiglas with a picture of the spaceship underneath her.
-It was then filmed from above, creating the illusion that she is in zero gravity.
-(If you look carefully, you can see the reflection in the glass as she removes her gloves.)
+The scenes during the opening credits where Barbarella seems to float around her spaceship were filmed by having Jane Fonda lie on a huge piece of Plexiglas with a picture of the spaceship underneath her.
+It was filmed from above, creating the illusion that she is in zero gravity.

-Barbarella's captured mole machine and her encounter with a robot belonging to a deceased rebel that has sexual relations with her are both omitted from the film, although pretty much everything else is very faithful to the comic.
+Barbarella's captured mole machine and her encounter with a robot belonging to a deceased rebel that has sexual with her are both omitted from the film.
+The rest of the film is very faithful to the comic.

 English actor David Hemmings replaced Italian actor Antonio Sabato in the role of Dildano.
 Set photos exist of Sabato playing the famous "hand sex" scene with Jane Fonda.
 Sabato's performance was deemed to be too serious and he was replaced, in more comedic tone, by Hemmings.

-In the original comic, Barbarella was not a secret agent but an outlaw, and the movie omits some of the adventures she had on Lythion, including an encounter with an earlier villainess called the Gorgon, whose face changed into a duplicate of the face of anyone who looked at her.
-Her spaceship is not repaired, so for the duration of the first comic album she is trapped on Lythion.
+In the original comic, Barbarella was an outlaw.
+The movie omits some of her adventures on Lythion, including an encounter with an earlier villain called the Gorgon, whose face became a duplicate of the face of anyone who looked at her.
+Her spaceship is not repaired, so for the first comic album she is trapped on Lythion.

 The movie's main English language trailer featured the following statement: "We wish to thank the following planets for making this picture possible: Lythion, Jupiter, Venus, Saturn, Earth and many special guest stars!".

-There was no Durand-Durand and no death ray in the original comic; the city was built around a monster that belched gas through a series of ducts, and the Great Tyrant wore an eye patch even in her true identity.
+The original comic had no Durand-Durand and no death ray.
+The city was built around a monster that belched gas through a series of ducts, and the Great Tyrant wore an eye patch even in her true identity.

 Mathmos is the name of a company specializing in the design and manufacture of lava lamps.
 Apparently a sea of lava, inspired the UK company that made lava lamps to change their name from Crestworth to Mathmos.